two-hundred/celerity-docs/plugin-framework/docs/plugin-system.md

 - `provider.Link.UpdateIntermediaryResources`
 - `provider.DataSource.Fetch`

-## Service (Registration/Deregistration)
+## Plugin Service

-The Deploy Engine provides a gRPC service for plugins to register and deregister themselves.
+The Deploy Engine provides a gRPC service for plugins to register, deregister themselves and act as a gateway for inter-plugin communication.
 The following gRPC service definitions are supported for a provider in the selected version of the Deploy Engine:

 - [Service v1 gRPC Reference](https://github.com/two-hundred/celerity/tree/main/libs/deploy-engine/plugin/providerservice/service.proto)